seqan/seqan/manual/source/Infrastructure/Use/FindSeqAnCMake.rst

   A list of libraries to link against.

 ``SEQAN_DEFINITIONS``
-  A list of definitions to be passted to the compiler.
+  A list of definitions to be passed to the compiler.

 Required additions to C++ compiler flags are in the following variable: